aismann/LiveEditor/README.md

 For what standing the **::** ?

-Thats the place holder for something like:
+Thats the "Logo" of the Live::Editor and stand also as a place holder for something like:

 - :Scene:
 - :Sprite: